-Includes 24 different tabs for pulling out dents of a variety of different shapes and sizes.
-Can remove small and large dents.
+Includes 24 different tabs for a variety of different shapes and sizes.
+Can remove small and large dips.
 Features 40-watt hot glue gun with 10 glue sticks.
 Included tool bag keeps everything together.

 The instructions could be clearer.
 Glue gun isn't of the best quality.

-Features 24 different sized tabs and an LED light board to make it easier to find dents.
+Features 24 different sized tabs and an LED light board to make it easier to find issues.
 Tools are made of stainless steel.
-Works well for automotive and refrigerator dents.
+Works well for automotive and refrigerator applications.